SecArt1/M57-Jean-Digital-Forensics-Investigation/03-deep-analysis/web-browser-analysis.md

 ## Objective

-Analyze web browser artifacts to identify evidence of the spreadsheet being uploaded to a competitor's website, communication with external parties, or other internet-based exfiltration methods.
+Analyze web browser artifacts to:
+1. Identify evidence of m57plan.xlsx being uploaded to competitor's public technical support forum
+2. Locate visits to competitor's website where the file was posted
+3. Identify any webmail usage (especially Gmail access to tuckgeorge@gmail.com)
+4. Find evidence of file upload sites or cloud storage access
+5. Determine if Jean accessed the competitor's forum herself
+6. Look for evidence of phishing URLs or suspicious websites

 ---